richardimaoka/netperf-compile/README.md

+This repo summrazes a [compilation error](https://github.com/HewlettPackard/netperf/issues/35) I encountered when I tried to compile netperf with the `--enable-demo` flag on.
 I ran into this issue using Amazon Linux 2 on Amazon EC2.
 So the procedure to reproduce the error requires your AWS account.

 ## Prerequisite